googleapis/gapic-showcase/README.md

 ### Making changes to the protos

 If there are any changes to the protobuf files, the generated support code must be regenerated.
-This can be by executing the following command:
+This can be done by executing the following command:

     go run ./util/cmd/compile_protos